Online, e-Mail, & mobile security

 - Public computers or internet connections (computers at internet cafes, copy centers, hotels, etc.) should be used with caution.

-- Always log off from online banking and any website after using your credit or debit card, or other sensitive information.
+- Always log off from Think Online and any website after using your credit or debit card, or other sensitive information.
 If you cannot log off, quit your browser to prevent any potential unauthorized access to your account information.
 Be sure you have an up-to-date firewall and anti-virus program installed on your on your computer.
 Be sure to keep your web browser and computer operating system current and up to date.
 Before downloading an update to your computer program, first go to the company's website to confirm the update is legitimate.
 Install, run, and keep anti-virus and other software updated.

 - Avoid downloading programs or attachments from unknown sources.
 Be careful with programs ending in exe, .com, .scr, .bat or .pif.
 Sometimes "free" programs likes screensavers contain malicious viruses, malware, or adware.